Stop Doing Everything for Your Kids

 A Call to Reincorporate Children into the Work of the Household

-For me, the mere fact of my entire family being home all day every day, especially during the holidays, has made me feel like ALL I am doing — all the time — is cleaning up after everyone.
-It’s like shoveling in a snowstorm: the second I clean up one thing, another thing is a mess.
+For me, and especially during those stretches when everyone was home all day every day, the effect was pronounced.
+I felt like ALL I was doing — all the time — was cleaning up after everyone.
+It was like shoveling in a snowstorm: the second I clean up one thing, another thing is a mess.

-It had already had it, even before I heard this from my 2-year old daughter: “mama, I want you to cook me dinner RIGHT.
+This^ is frustrating enough on its own… before you hear things like this from your 2-year old: “mama, I want you to cook me dinner RIGHT.
 NOW.”

 Are you kidding me?

-Although the internet is replete with suggestions for ways Americans can spend all their “extra time” at home during this pandemic (massive eye roll), the reality is, for parents at home with kids, “extra time” is a joke.
+Although the internet is replete with suggestions for ways Americans can spend all their “extra time” (massive eye roll), the reality is, for parents at home with kids, “extra time” is a joke.

 Namely, what can I/we do to get everyone on the same page?
 And what page is it?